Reasons To Celebrate National Women's Health Week This Year

 See a therapist

-Many women experience mental health conditions, stress, and concerning mental health symptoms.
+Many women experience mental health conditions, stress, and concerning mental well-being symptoms.
 A therapist can be a rewarding, compassionate, and understanding support for women, couples, and girls who seek tips for mental wellness and lifestyle changes.

 Suppose you struggle to find a counselor in your area or aren't sure about the cost of in-person treatment.
 In that case, you can also consider online therapy, which allows individuals the option of a lower monthly cost and the possibility of phone, video, and live chat sessions with a licensed therapist.
 Furthermore, one study on internet-based counseling found that 71% of participants found it more effective to talk with a therapist online compared to traditional in-person methods, and they experienced symptom relief throughout and after the study.